Andrzejpopielewicz/Coherent/README.md

 You Will find here the virtual machine image usable
 In latest editions of Virtualbox for XP and
 WIN10.

+Copy the file coherent3.zip into VirtualBox VMs directory and uncompress.
+It will create coherent3 virtual machine in Your VirtualBox.

+It is ready to be started, no configuration needed.
+The virtual disk of this machine can be used in other systems like MacOS or Linux,

+but we do NOT tested yet.

-The virtual machine should be defined as follows:
+In general virtual machine should be defined as follows:

 1)one processor